Holy Land Foundation for Relief and Development: Terrorism designation (2001–2008)

 On December 4, 2001, under Executive Order 13224 issued by President Bush, the Holy Land Foundation was designated a Domestic Terror Organization and closed down.
 Following HLF's designation as a terrorist organization, the assets of the organization were frozen by the FBI and Treasury agents.

 According to the United States Department of Treasury, HLF was making donations to Hamas run charities, ("zakat committees") and to schools "that served Hamas's ends by encouraging children to become suicide bombers and to recruit suicide bombers by offering support to their families".
 While Treasury officials conceded that a "substantial amount" of the money raised went to worthy causes, they insisted that Holy Land's primary purpose had been to subsidize Hamas.
 Treasury officials had found that HLF provided the following amounts to "zakat" charities from 1992 to 2001: $366,584 to the Tulkarem Zakat Committee; $1,674,954 to the Islamic Charitable Society of Hebron ("ICS Hebron"); $475,715 to the Nablus Zakat Committee; $554,500 to the Jenin Zakat Committee; $494,252 to the Ramallah Zakat Committee; and $295,187 to the Qalqilia Zakat Committee.
 The Treasury argued that these charities were affiliated and controlled by Hamas despite functioning under the Israeli Military Administration.
 In addition, HLF sent $485,468 to the Islamic Science and Culture Committee from May 1991 until the committee was closed in 1996.
 Between 1992 and 2001 the HLF received $56 million in donations, and during 1995–2001 $12.4 million was spent outside the United States.
 Repeated appeals to the courts by HLF to have the freeze lifted failed.

+In 2002, the HLF filed a civil lawsuit challenging the government's designation of the organization as a terrorist entity and the subsequent asset freeze.
+The district court dismissed the challenge, and the dismissal was later affirmed by the U.S. Court of Appeals for the D.C.
+Circuit.